 - Three IB coordinators who guide teachers in their IB professional development

-- Six LTT staff who assist teachers with infusing technology into the teaching and learning programme
+- Professional assistance to teachers with infusing technology into the teaching and learning programme

 - Arrangement of full-time supply teachers specifically to cover teachers on training